Fort Worth Country Day School

 Fort Worth Country Day (FWCD) is a JK-12 private, independent, coeducational, nondenominational college-preparatory school located on approximately 100 acres in Fort Worth, Texas, United States.
 It is accredited by the Independent Schools Association of the Southwest (ISAS).
 ISAS is a member of the International Council Advancing Independent School Accreditation (ICAISA).

 The school broke ground in 1963 and opened nine months later on September 9, 1963, with grades one through nine.
 210 students were initially enrolled.
 The Sid Richardson Gymnasium opened in 1967.
 Eight additional buildings and annexes opened in the 1970s and early 1980s.
 In the 1990s three buildings were built.
 In 2008, the Fischer Dining Pavilion opened.
 In 2016, the Patton Field House opened as a replacement for old locker and weight rooms in the gyms.

-The 3 A's

-Fort Worth Country Day School likes to teach and emphasize the three As: academics, arts, and athletics.
-Throughout their time at the school, students are involved in all three of these disciplines.